corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/observability/_index.md

 ## Logging

 All components in a Corda cluster produce logs at level INFO by default.
 There are send to stdout/stderr and can easily be integrated with a log collector or aggregator of choice.
-All application-level logging is handled by log4J which means the log level and target can be changed through customising the log4J config.
+All application-level logging is handled by log4J which means the log level and target can be changed through customizing the log4J config.

 For more information about retrieving logs from Kubernetes, see [Metrics]({{< relref "../../../deploying-operating/observability/logs.md" >}}).